 - Appendix A – Sexual Assault and Sexualized Violence Procedures for Students (PDF)

-- Appendix B – Sexual Assault and Sexualized Violence Procedures for Employees
+- Appendix B – Sexual Assault and Sexualized Violence Procedures for Employees (not available)

 - Resource 1 – Mohawk College Sexual Violence Website: ‘End Sexual Violence at Mohawk’